blab/cartography/docs/cartography.md

 We used two different methods of transforming the data; Scaling and centering the data, and a Hamming distance similarity matrix.
 For Scaling and Centering the data, we performed PCA on the matrix of nucleotides from the multiple sequence alignment using scikit-learn [@jolliffe_cadima_2016].
-An explained variance plot was created to determine the amount of PCs used for distance calulations and visualization, which is in the supplementary figures section.
+An explained variance plot was created to determine the amount of PCs used for distance calculations and visualization, which is in the supplementary figures section.
 A separate bases missing vs PC1 was also created to help reveal the level of relation between missing bases and outliers in PCA; this is available for MERS in the supplemental section.

-We dropped around 4 strains in the H3N2 analysis, as they were direct animal to human transmissions where the genomes resembled swine flu (seen through NCBI's BLAST).
+We dropped around 4 strains in the H3N2 analysis, as they were direct animal-to-human transmissions where the genomes resembled swine flu (seen through NCBI's BLAST).
 We dropped around 5 strains in the Zika analysis that were exceedingly low quality.
 Due to the amount of missing data within the zika genome, we also imputed the data using scikit-learn's simple imputer for PCA for a better embedding result.
 This was only applied to PCA, as the hamming distance algorithm used with the distance based methods disregards missing bases.